nastasiafd/Freyria_et_al_2021_amplicon_analysis/README.md

 fastqc --extract ~/patht/illumina_reads_control/
 ```

 Rename all `.fastq` files to be the same.
-For example replace all "_" and "-" by "."
+For example, replace all "_" and "-" by "."

 ```rmarkdown
 mkdir Fastq_processing